agoragames/leaderboard/README.markdown

 ## Compatibility

 The gem has been built and tested under 2.2.1.

+NOTE: The gem should work fine in earlier versions of Ruby such as 1.8.7 or 1.9.3.
+There are no specific aspects of Ruby 2.x that we utilize at this time.

 ## Usage